HeyyCzer/SirenX-v1/README.md

 # SirenX

-> **SirenX** has been transformed into a private project and it's not open source anymore.
+> This version of **SirenX** has been discontinued.
+The new version is available in [this repo](https://github.com/heyyczer/sirenx-remake).
 This repository has been archieved.
 >
-> The tool is currently available at: https://sirenx.heyyczer.com
+> The new version of the tool is currently available at: https://sirenx.heyyczer.com

 > The ultimate `carcols.meta` lighting pattern editor